mjmoore1620/forwardKinematicDemo/README.md

 * Need to implement 2 canvases to reproduce [Coding math part 1][4] style demo
     * Requires instance mode if using p5.js
     * Might just use base javascript
+* I want to keep a version of all the demos: tracing, run cycle, tentacle
+    * I'm going to make each sketch its own page
+    * Going to try [to merge 1 file at a time][8]

 # Specifications
 * On completion of forward kinematics demo, fork repo to start inverse kinematics project